Syracuse Crunch: Columbus affiliation (2000–2010)

 The 2005–06 season was the best season the Crunch had during the 80-game schedule format.
 They scored a team record of 272 goals, but they also allowed 251 goals, and ended the regular season second in their division, 13 points behind Grand Rapids.
-They also had 47 wins, which is tied with their 2018–19 season record, albeit in four less games with the 76-game schedule.
+They also had 47 wins, which is tied with their 2018–19 season record, albeit in four fewer games with the 76-game schedule.
 Andy Delmore won the Eddie Shore Award, scoring 72 points in 66 games, while also making the AHL First All-Star team at the end of the season.
 Mark Hartigan also scored 75 points in 49 games, averaging over a point and a half per game.
 They then lost in the first round of the 2006 Calder Cup playoffs to the Manitoba Moose in six games.

 During the 2007–08 season, the Crunch went on a 15-game winning streak at the end of the season from March 8 to April 13, 2008, to make the playoffs.
 The Crunch also went without losing a game in regulation for the final 23 games of the season, spanning from February 22 to April 13, 2008.
 They defeated the Manitoba Moose in six games, where five of them went to overtime.
 They advanced to the second round to face the Toronto Marlies, but blew another 3–1 series lead.

 The Crunch played the first outdoor game in AHL history on February 20, 2010, against the Binghamton Senators.
 The Mirabito Outdoor Classic took place at the Grandstand at the New York State Fairgrounds in Syracuse.
 The game set a then AHL attendance record of 21,508.
 Syracuse won the game 2–1, with goals scored by Alexandre Picard and David Liffiton.
 Goaltender Kevin Lalande made 36 saves en route to the Syracuse victory.

 The Crunch missed the playoffs in their final two seasons as the affiliate of the Blue Jackets, as they switched their affiliation to the Springfield Falcons in 2010.

 Anaheim affiliation (2010–2012)

 The Anaheim affiliation lasted two seasons, resulting in one playoff appearance in the 2011–12 season.
 They lost in the first round to the St. John's IceCaps in four games.
-The affiliation produced future NHL players such as Kyle Palmieri, Nick Bonino, and Patrick Maroon.
+The affiliation produced future NHL players such as Kyle Palmieri, Nick Bonino and Patrick Maroon.